 Worth watching merely for the scene in which Alan lip-syncs to Andrew Roachford’s Cuddly Toy, Alpha Papa is an unmitigated joy from start to finish.
 Lovely stuff.

-READ MORE: The 25 best things to watch on Netflix
+READ MORE: 20 of the best movies to watch on Now TV